Manhattan Child Support Lawyer

 Reliable Representation in the Manhattan, KS Metro Area & Wabaunsee County

 Child support is an important matter you and the other parent have to settle upon divorce.
 By law, both parents must financially support their children, and Kansas implements a child support guideline that calculates a base amount of support based on both parents’ gross incomes.
-Our family law attorneys at CJI Law can guide you through the child support calculation process to ensure a fair amount is being ordered, whether you are the receiving parent or the paying parent.
+Our family law attorneys at Caffey, Johnson & Ingels can guide you through the child support calculation process to ensure a fair amount is being ordered, whether you are the receiving parent or the paying parent.
 We will communicate consistently and honestly with you every step of the way and work towards an agreement that is favorable to you.

 Beyond navigating the basic guidelines, our team at Caffey, Johnson & Ingels can provide insight into the nuances of Kansas child support law that might not be immediately apparent.
 For instance, did you know that Kansas takes account of not just income, but also the potential income, which could impact the obligation dramatically?
 We are committed to explaining every facet of your situation to ensure you fully understand your rights and obligations.